Strickland Stakes

 The Strickland Stakes is a Perth Racing Group 3 Thoroughbred horse race held under Weight for Age conditions, over a distance of 2000 metres at Belmont Park Racecourse, Perth, Western Australia.
-Prizemoney is A$200,000.

 History

 The first event was held in 1901 as the WATC December Stakes.
 The race was moved to November and held in that month until 1998.
 In 2000 the race was run in January and in 2002 it was scheduled for April.
 Since 2011 the race has been held in June.